 The brunet glared right at him.
 "Would that matter?"

-"You may want to make use of it."
+"You might want to make use of it."
 The Shell Killer seemed to enjoy every bit of this exchange of talk.
 "You put others first before you that you lost what it takes to make you strong.
 You fight for your brother.
 I fight for myself."

 "Don't you turn your back on me."
 Eri breathed hard before speaking again.
 "You may be strong now, Hiwatari, and for now maybe nobody would like to face you.
 But someday, you'll know how I feel when you learn how it's like to fight for someone you really care about."